Harness the Power of Story

-The blueprint of story structure flows across the traditional acts:
+The blueprint of story structure flows across the traditional acts.
+For example:

 When you build a Story Spine, it’s what supports a well-constructed narrative.
-The Story Spine is a multifaceted writer’s tool, enabling you to improvise a narrative quickly, identify what it’s about, and edit a bloated draft.
+In other words, the Story Spine is a multifaceted writer’s tool, enabling you to improvise a narrative quickly, identify what it’s about, and edit a bloated draft.

 Unleash the power of Scrivener by adding Custom Metadata.
 Think of Custom Metadata as notes stored in a spreadsheet, but instead of maintaining information in a separate application, Scrivener places the information in a side-bar (i.e., Inspector) next to each scene.
 For example:

 Only scenes that make a meaningful contribution to the overall story should remain after editing.
 Therefore, track the value of each scene.

 - INTENSITY: Rate level intensity from low (1) to high (10).